Q. Do I have to send the processing fee?

 A. No, CDTC pays the processing fees on your behalf for the permit levels listed on the Permit Stipend Request Form.

 Q. How often will CDTC pay the processing fee for a Child Development Permit?

-A. Funding of a permit application fee is limited to one time each program year (August – July).
-Funding is limited and applications will be processed on a first-come, first-serve basis.
+A. Funding of a permit application fee is limited to one time each program year (August 1 – July 31).
+Funding is limited and applications are processed on a first-come, first-serve basis.

 Q. I did not complete the renewal requirements for my permit, will CDTC pay the fees for an extension?

 A. No, CDTC will not pay the fees to request an extension.
 The application must be submitted directly to the Commission on Teacher Credentialing (CTC) with the $100 processing fee.